 Even if travel is not possible or not in your plans, we would like to encourage you to take some welldeserved time off to rest and disconnect at your respective duty station or country of assignment.
 This may not be exactly what you had hoped you’d be doing, but it is an important part of self-care that ultimately allows us to better support those who depend on us.

 As the end of the year is coming, the Staff Union is currently paying particular attention and focusing on some of you in particular:

 - Those who have been designated as “critical” or “essential” staff around the world and who continue to contribute their skills (IT and video technicians, those officials responsible for facilities and security, SHIF, HR, etc.), in order to support global ILO activities.
 Just because they have been assigned to work in the Office does not mean that they should not benefit from the same empathy and flexibility.

 - Those having discussions with HRD or their manager about an end of a contract may be alarmed by some written notifications.
 The Administration has a legal obligation to inform an employee about a contract ending, but this does not mean that no effort should be made to seek solutions, particularly if you have dedicated your working life to this Organization for several years.
 Don’t give up and don’t hesitate to contact the Union at every level (union stewards at HQ, staff representatives in the field, the Committee and of course our Legal Adviser, if necessary).
 We are here to support you and many individual cases can be solved if they are reviewed sufficiently in advance.

 We are confident that together we can succeed in overcoming the other challenges that the pandemic has in store for us.

 Take care of yourself, stay safe, and stay in touch.
 Try to think positively as much as you can, for example by doing things that you enjoy.

-In conformity with the Staff Union Rules, the second session of the Annual General Meeting will be held on Thursday, 5 October 2023, at 1.30
+The first session of the Annual General Meeting of the ILO Staff Union will be held on Thursday, 15 February 2024, at 1.30 p.m. (online,